mberrett/FPScala_Chiusano/README.md

 # Functional Programming with Scala
-Exercises from Chiusano and Bjarnason's Book on Functional Programming in Scala As well as exercises from scala-exercises.com
+Exercises from Chiusano and Bjarnason's Book, "Functional Programming in Scala", as well as some supplemental material from scala-exercises.com